 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Choptank River during the event.
+This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in the effected portions of the Back River during the event.

-This proposed rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
+Although this regulation prevents traffic from transiting a portion of the Back River during the event, this proposed rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
 This proposed rule would be in effect for only a limited period.
 Vessel traffic will be able to transit the regulated area between heats, when the Coast Guard Patrol Commander deems it is safe to do so.
 Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.